Posted on March 23rd, 2021 by Zane Cagle

-Just last night a woman surprisingly escaped injury after she hit three deer on Interstate 270, just north of Tesson Ferry Road.
-When an officer was interviewed regarding the crash, he indicated that she may have been lucky because she was in a larger SUV vehicle and according to reports did not swerve or lose control of her vehicle.
+Just last night, a woman surprisingly escaped injury after hitting three deer on Interstate 270, just north of Tesson Ferry Road.
+When an officer was interviewed regarding the crash, he indicated that she might have been lucky because she was in a larger SUV vehicle and, according to reports, did not swerve or lose control of her vehicle.

-On Halloween evening, a 61 year old Pacific man and his wife were involved in a serious car accident involving a deer on Old Route 66 near Pacific, Missouri.
-A 58 year old Robertsville man swerved to keep from hitting a deer.
-He successfully avoided the deer but struck a Pacific couple’s car in a head-on collision resulting in the death of the Pacific man and the serious injuries of his wife.
 The Missouri Highway Patrol is urging drivers to be alert.
 They add that the odds of surviving a collision with a deer are better if you run into the deer instead of swerving and losing control of your car.
-When confronted with this situation, often our natural instinct is to swerve to avoid hitting something in the road.
+When confronted with this situation, our natural instinct is often to swerve to avoid hitting something on the road.

-Missouri Highway Patrol say that when trying to avoid a deer, many drivers will over correct or veer and lose control of their car.
+The Missouri Highway Patrol says that many drivers will over correct or veer and lose control of their car when trying to avoid a deer.
 It is very difficult not to swerve away when an animal or unidentified object darts out in front of your vehicle.
 “Just go right through the animal, whether it’s a cat, a dog, or a squirrel.
 I know a lot of people don’t like to hear that.
-But the thing is, if you swerve and you don’t have time to keep your vehicle under control.
+But the thing is if you swerve and you don’t have time to keep your vehicle under control.
 You’re going to cause yourself to be injured, or killed, or kill someone else or injure someone else”, said Missouri Patrol Sergent Al Nothum.
-He encouraged

-Highway Patrol also state that if you see a single deer on the side of the rode, you should reduce your speed and realize they may still dart out in front of your car.
+Highway Patrol also states that if you see a single deer on the side of the road, you should reduce your speed and realize they may still dart out in front of your car.
 The behavior of deer is very unpredictable.
 As well, if you see one deer, you should expect to see several more near it.
 Hunting season and mating season combined make the deer far more active than other months of the year.
-Every fall, traffic crashes involving deer spike during this month according to Missouri Highway Patrol.

 Fair Compensation After a Crash

 At The Cagle Law Firm, we understand you just want to be “fairly” compensated for your injuries after an accident you did not cause.
-Terms like “liability” and “harms and losses” seems like simple terms but can become quite confusing.
+Terms like “liability” and “harms and losses” seem like simple terms but can become quite confusing.
 We make a point to understand your particular circumstance.
-While car accidents occur frequently, they are usually unique—meaning each accident has a different fact pattern and involve different individuals with unique stories and circumstances.
-Our attorneys understand that after a serious accident, you need to not be navigating the legal waters alone.
+While car accidents occur frequently, they are usually unique—meaning each accident has a different fact pattern and involves different individuals with unique stories and circumstances.
+Our attorneys understand that you need to not be navigating the legal waters alone after a serious accident.